microsoft/fabricrealtimelab/modules/module05a.md

 If you prefer, you can create separate SQL queries for each of these SQL scripts, or you can re-use the same query editor.

-All of these queries can be downloaded using these links:
+All of these queries can be found in the resources > module05 folder, or can be downloaded in the following zip file:
 [All SQL Queries](./module05/scripts/sqlscripts.zip)

 Run the following query that creates the staging tables that will hold the data during the ETL (Extract, Transform, and Load) process.
 This will also create the two schemas used -- stg and ETL; schemas help group workloads by type or function.
 Note that the begin date for the waterwark is arbitrarily chosen as some previous date (12/31/2022), ensuring all data is captured.